multitheftauto/mtasa-blue/CONTRIBUTING.md

 Generally, developers should try to only send pull requests that resolve existing [issues](https://github.com/multitheftauto/mtasa-blue/issues).
+This requires you to fork our repository and make commits to your own branch.

 If you're looking for something to work on, take a look at:
 - our ["good first issue"] label, and